-- 2 cups (10 ounces) unbleached all-purpose flour
+- 2 cups (10-ounces) unbleached all-purpose flour

 Peanut Butter Mixture

-- 1 cup (9.5 ounces) creamy peanut butter (See Note 1)
+- 1 cup (9.5-ounces) creamy peanut butter (See Tip 1)

-- ¼ cup (2 ounces) unsalted butter, room temperature
+- ¼ cup (2-ounces) unsalted butter, room temperature

-- 2 cups (8 ounces) confectioners’ sugar
+- 2 cups (8-ounces) confectioners’ sugar

-- 3 cups (18 ounces) Chocolate melting wafers
+- 3 cups (18-ounces) Chocolate melting wafers (See Tip 2)

 - Place butter, confectioners' sugar, and vanilla in a large bowl.
 Beat together on medium speed until the mixture is very smooth, about 1 minute.
 Do not beat until light and fluffy.
 (See Tip 3)